 If you have ever shopped around for quotes for a loan for a personal or investment property, you have more than likely heard the term “points”.
 So, what exactly are points?
 Paying points is a technique of paying interest upfront in order to get a lower interest rate on a fixed-rate home mortgage.
 Essentially, the more points you pay, the lower your home mortgage rate will be throughout the course of the loan.
 Each point is based upon one percent of the total amount of the loan.
 Specifically, there are different types of points.
 There are discount rate points, and there are origination points.

-Discount points are like prepaid interest on your loan that you are getting for your new home.
-The number of points that you choose to buy will depend on how much you want to reduce your interest rate.
+Discount points on hard money loans are like prepaid interest on your loan that you are getting for your new home.
+The number of hard money loan points that you choose to buy will depend on how much you want to reduce your interest rate.
 Under certain conditions, buying mortgage points are tax-deductible.
 Origination points are charged by the lender to pay for the costs of making the loan.
 They would be tax deductible only if it was utilized to get the home mortgage and not to pay other closing expenses.

 When choosing whether to buy down points, homebuyers must consider the following.
 The more points you can pay upfront, the lower your monthly mortgage payment will be.